Most Frequently Asked Questions about Pico

 Ans: You can replace the wick when it gets damaged over a period of time due to hard water build-up or root tissue growing through the wicks.
 In this case, just remove the wick by pulling it out with the help of a small tweezer and insert the new one provided as a spare with Pico.
 Speaking about the longer wick, it should be halved before using.
 Cut it in the center and make two wicks out of it and use them when needed.

-Q2: What is the idle watering period for succulents?
+Q2: What is the ideal watering period for succulents?

 Ans: Plants like succulents and cacti have very little water requirement and need a dry spell of 4-5 days.
 You can grow succulents or cacti in Pico just use a well-draining succulent soil and add water only till the middle level.

-Q3: What’s the idle distance between the plant and grow light?
+Q3: What’s the ideal distance between the plant and grow light?

 Ans: Plants will always grow towards the light.
 The telescopic upright can extend to 8.5″ (or 22cm).
 Many plants also cascade downwards like Rapunzel’s hair.
 In this case, they can grow as high (or long) as the height you place your Pico!